 Reason for being in rescue: Owner release- Owner does not want.

 Special Needs: Sasha came to us grossly underweight and with heartworms.
 Her foster mom has been working with her and her weight is back up to normal.
-Sasha is being treated with the soft kill method of heartworm treatment (monthly Heartguard only) She has no clinical signs
+Sasha is being treated with the soft kill method of heartworm treatment (monthly Heartguard only) and is now testing Heartworm negative.

 Sasha would do best in a home where there are no small dogs - it's not that she's mean or aggressive, but she is large and she likes her personal space.
 She co-exists now with several small dogs who are clingy/spoiled and don't know boundaries and she routinely corrects them and tells them to get out of her space.
 She simply does not want to share her home with little, irritating ankle biters.
 Large dogs are another subject all together.
 Her best friend is Dawson, an extra large shepherd mix who is also up for adoption.
 They would love to go together if you want two.
 They romp, play, run and wrestle and have a grand old time.
 With a dog her energy and size levels, she is an amazing companion dog.